Project Length Custom Length

 RELIEF

-A form of decoration that protrudes from the surface of a piece, such as a cameo
+A form of decoration that protrudes from the surface of a piece, such as a the carved appearance of a cameo

 RHODOCHROSITE